Entrepreneurship is the hot buzzword of this generation.

 For the African-American business person, culture demands that entrepreneurship is our way of building community-wealth and ensuring a better future for our offspring; provided we’re able to secure funding to scale our companies.

-A long-standing complaint about Angel and VC investors is the lack of access given to entrepreneurs of color and women.
+A long-standing complaint about Angel and venture capitalist investors is the lack of access given to entrepreneurs of color and women.

 As a solution, we’ve noticed a rise in wealthy black investors forming VCs to stand in the gap of adversity between Black entrepreneurs and the capital they so desperately need to build a lasting business.
 While the increase of resources geared towards minority founders is a relief to the starry-eyed mogul, it is still worth exploring who gains access to this capital, how to secure funding, and if the new hot wave of the black VC is able to make deliberate and impactful change in the African American economy.